Leonardus

 ArrayEqual.leo

-An example procedure to compare array contents.
+A procedure arrayeq to compare array contents.

-This is not a deep comparison; the contents of the arrays are compared with the build-in eq operator.
+This is not a deep comparison; the contents of the arrays are compared

 Complex.leo

-This example demonstrates a prototype-based object (PTBO) to create a
+Demonstrates a prototype-based object (PTBO) to create a

-a data type Complex.
+data type Complex.

 EgyptianFraction.leo

-The LeoScript EgyptianFraction demonstrates the representation of a rational
+Demonstrates the representation of a rational

 number in the interval [0,1] as a sum of unit fractions (fractions with numerator 1).